soos-io/soos-sca-jenkins/README.md

 ## How to Use

-The **Jenkinsfile** provided need to be used in your pipeline task, it will install all the dependencies and download and run the python script that analyse your manifest file.
-It can be run using either synchronous or asynchronous mode.
+The **Jenkinsfile** provided need to be used in your pipeline task, it will locate and analyze any supported manifest files under the specified directory.

 To use this jenkinsfile you need to: